 Legislative Retirement System Frequently Asked Questions

-Legislators without prior Public Employees' Retirement System (PERS) service are enrolled as members of the Legislators' Retirement System (LRS).
-The LRS is administered at the request of the Legislature by the Public Employees' Retirement Board.
+No. Legislators are members of the Legislators’ Retirement System (LRS) that is administered at the request of the Legislature by the Public Employees’ Retirement Board.

 What amount do Legislators pay in contributions?